 As it views itself as a benign and benevolent medium power, South Korea's "green" strategy warrants attention.
 On the 60th anniversary of the founding of the Republic of Korea in August 2008, the President proclaimed "Low Carbon/Green Growth" as the nation's vision to guide development during the next 50 years.
-Thus, the government announced in July 2009 the "National Strategy for Green Growth" up to 2050, which includes mitigating climate change, creating new engines for economic growth and improving the quality of life (Jones and Yoo, 2010).
+Thus, the government announced in July 2009 the "national Strategy for Green Growth" up to 2050, which includes mitigating climate change, creating new engines for economic growth and improving the quality of life (Jones, 2010).
 Korea's target is not conditional on international agreements and support.
-Its ambitious plan of voluntarily reducing greenhouse gas (GHG) of 30% by 2020 relative to the "business as usual" (BAU) baseline transcends immediate security concerns on the Korea peninsular with a forward-looking role for Seoul on the international stage.
-Its efforts to tackle global warming and other ecological concerns as a national strategy on a long-term basis are praise-worthy.
+Its ambitious plan of voluntarily reducing greenhouse gas (GHG) of 30% by 2020 relative to the "business as usual" (BAU) baseline10 transcends immediate security concerns on the Korea peninsular with a forward-looking role for Seoul on the international strategy on a long-term basis are praise-worthy.